 - IRAs and other retirement plans

 It’s also important to consider your final expenses when planning with your advisors.
-They can help reduce the size of your estate before assets pass to your beneficiaries (the people you will leave your money to).
-These can include:
+They can help reduce the size of your estate before assets pass to your beneficiaries (the people to whom you will leave your money).
+These expenses can include:

 - Funeral bills

 - Probate expenses, including lawyer and executor fees

 How to Distribute Property After Death

 There are three ways that property can pass at your death:

 Property that you own in your own name does not automatically “know where to go” when you die.
 A proper will controls how and to whom this property transfers following your passing.

 If you don’t have a will, certain state laws will dictate how this type of property will transfer.